websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/designing-object-layouts.md

 1. Click on *Save*.

-The layout will now be used for creating and editing the Object's entries.
+The layout will now be used when creating and editing the Object's entries.

 ## Additional Information